 - Damaging Effect on Intellectual Property: If there is a database intrusion, then there is every possibility that some sensitive, proprietary documents, business secrets, and other forms of intellectual property will be stolen or exposed to the public.
 This is never good for business as competitors can make use of the situation.

 - Damaging Effect on Finance: When there is a confirmed data breach, an organization will always spend money on communication to customers, managing the situation, necessary repair of the compromised system, and the financial cost of an investigation like a forensic investigation.

-- Payment of Fines and Penalties: Security is something very serious and it is the reason why we have various standards that every organization must comply with other to continue operation.
-If they failed to comply then they could either receive a fine or a penalty.
+- Payment of Fines and Penalties: Security is something very serious and is the reason why we have various standards that every organization must comply with other to continue operations.
+If they fail to comply then they could either receive a fine or a penalty.
 We have standards like General Data Protection Regulation (GDPR), Payment Card Industry Data Security Standard (PCI DSS), Health Insurance Portability and Accountability Act (HIPAA), and many more.

 Types Of Threats On Database

 Even though we have so many internal and external threats to databases, we will be discussing a few of them in this tutorial.

 This usually occurs when database users are granted multiple privileges within a system that leads to privileged abuse which could be excessive, legitimate, or unused abuse.
 This act can be carried out either by current staff or ex-staff of a company.

 There are some controls that need to be implemented are shown below:

 - Make all efforts to implement a very strict access control and privilege control policy.